simonaco/voting-app/mobile/iOS_Download_Instructions.md

 Each attendee will need to register with App Center

 1. Check your email for the App Center invitation
+   - I sent out an invite to all attendees prior to the workshop
    - If you haven't received an invite, [send me an email](mailto:brandon.minnick@microsoft.com?subject=Intro%20To%20GraphQL%20Workshop%20App%20Center%20Registration%20Request)
        - To: Brandon.Minnick@Microsoft.com
        - Subject: Intro to GraphQL App Center Registration Request